Get Matched With Cybersecurity Programs

 While applications to sit for the examination are taken online, the NBCOT also accepts paper copies of their application.

-Find Your Online Occupational Therapy Program
+Find Your Online OT Program

 Occupational therapists have diverse roles, as their work addresses various ages and conditions.
 Their daily tasks can vary greatly, but typically, they assess their patients' progress toward therapy goals.
 For example, they might help a mentally ill patient manage study challenges or work with a stroke victim on daily tasks like dressing or meal preparation.